-When Is Amazon Prime Day—and What Every Shopper Needs to Know
+When Is Amazon Prime Day 2019—and What Shoppers Need to Know

 When is Amazon Prime Day?

 The fifth annual Prime Day, Amazon’s biggest sale event of the year, will begin at midnight PST/3 a.m.
 ET on Monday, July 15 and will run all the way through Tuesday, July 16.
 “Get ready, as we pull back the curtain to reveal exclusive products, special performances and two full days of phenomenal deals this Prime Day,” said Jeff Wilke, Amazon CEO Worldwide Consumer.
 This is the longest Prime Day in history, but the savings will go fast.
 Make sure to keep an eye on your favorite products.

 Can’t wait for Prime Day?
 Get shopping now with the 24 things you should always buy on Amazon.

 Think of it as Amazon’s annual retail celebration—Amazon Prime Day is literally 48 hours of deals, steals and lowered prices for those who are Amazon Prime members.
 In years past, Instant Pots have received major price slashes.
 Learn which one you should look for this year.

 Bigger than ever, Prime Day will tack a full additional twelve hours of shopping—from 36 hours in 2018 to 48 hours this year—with an impressive one million-plus deals exclusively for Prime members around the world, plus select deals at all Whole Foods Market stores in the United States.